 If the flow velocity is higher than this limit, it will be marked as invalid.
 The physical quantity cannot be determined.
-UNDEF and an exclamation point will be displayed after the physical quantity and the unit of measurement of the flow velocity, see Fig. 13.1.
+UNDEF and an exclamation point will be displayed after the physical quantity and unit of measurement of the flow velocity.